IOMD format

 IOMD, short for Iodide MarkDown, is the file format that Iodide notebooks are written in.
 It provides a way to interleave the narrative parts of your notebook, written in Markdown, with the computational parts, written in JavaScript, or through the use of language plugins, in other languages such as Python or OCaml.

-This format is inspired by MATLAB "cell mode" and .Rmd (RMarkdown notebook) files.
-It is simply a collection of contents in different languages, separated by lines that start with %% and indicate the language of the chunk below.
+(RMarkdown notebook) files.
+It is simply a collection of contents in different languages,

-Representing Iodide notebooks with a flat text file makes them easy for both humans and computers to understand.
-For example, it works out of the box with standard software development tools like diff and GitHub pull requests.
+Representing Iodide notebooks with a flat text file makes them easy for both humans and computers to

 IOMD syntax and usage

-As we said above, a IOMD file is just a plain text file with text blocks representing various languages and other evaluation directives, and delimited by lines starting with %%.
+As we said above, a IOMD file is just a plain text file with text blocks representing various languages and other evaluation directives, and delimited by lines starting with %%

 A few things to note about IOMD:

-• Iodide natively supports the following IOMD chunk types (described in more detail below):
+- Iodide natively supports the following IOMD chunk types (described in more detail below):

-• %% js for JavaScript source code
+for JavaScript source code%% py

-• %% py for Python source code
+for Python source code%% md

-• %% raw for raw text (which Iodide will ignore)
+for raw text (which Iodide will ignore)

-• A chunk started with just %% but no explicit chunk type will inherit its type of the chunk above it.
+but no explicit chunk type will inherit its type of the chunk above it. - Any chunk with an unknown type will be ignored by Iodide.

-• Any blank lines above the first chunk specifier will be ignored.
+- Any blank lines above the first chunk specifier will be ignored.

-• Changes to md and css chunk are immediately applied to your Iodide Report; changes to all other chunk types must be evaluated to take effect (to evaluate, use keyboard shortcuts ctrl+enter/shift+enter or the play button in the toolbar while your cursor is within the chunk).
+chunk are immediately applied to your Iodide Report; changes to all other chunk types must be evaluated to take effect (to evaluate, use keyboard shortcutsctrl+enter

-• Chunks delimiters can have one or more flags that modify their behavior, for example starting a chunk with %% js skipRunAll will prevent that chunk from being run when you press the "Run Full Notebook" button or when the notebook is loaded in report view (which triggers a evaluation of the whole notebook).
+will prevent that chunk from being run when you press the "Run Full Notebook" button or when the notebook is loaded in report view (which triggers a evaluation of the whole notebook).
 If a modifier flag is included, the chunk delimiter must include an explicit chunk type.
 See below for the list of available chunk modifier flags.

 A brief example will help to illustrate a few of the details and nuances.